EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    /fixwater,"Fix water to be stationary"
+    /fixwater,"(or //fixwater)"
-    Aliases,"//fixwater"
+    Description,"Fix water to be stationary"
     Permissions,"worldedit.fixwater"
     Usage,"/fixwater <radius>"
        <radius>,"The radius to fix in"